 Warren G. Lichtenstein.
 Mr. Lichtenstein has served as the Chairman of the Board and as a Director of the Company since March 12, 2013, and as its Executive Chairman since June 17, 2016.
 Following Mr. Henderson's resignation, effective December 4, 2018, Mr. Lichtenstein assumed the additional role of Interim Chief Executive Officer of the Company.
 Mr. Lichtenstein had previously served as the Company's Interim Chief Executive Officer from March 28, 2016, until June 17, 2016.
 Mr. Lichtenstein has served as Executive Chairman of the Board of Steel Partners Holdings GP Inc. ("Steel Holdings GP") since February 2013 and had previously served as Chief Executive Officer and Chairman from July 2009 to February 2013.
 Steel Holdings GP is the general partner of Steel Partners Holdings L.P. ("Steel Holdings"), a diversified holding company that engages in multiple businesses.
-Mr. Lichtenstein has been associated with Steel Holdings and its predecessors and affiliates since 1990.
-He has served as Chairman of the Board of Handy & Harman Ltd. ("HNH"), a wholly-owned subsidiary of Steel Holdings, which was previously NASDAQ-listed, since July 2005.
-Mr. Lichtenstein has served as a director of Aerojet Rocketdyne Holdings, Inc. ("Aerojet"), a manufacturer of aerospace and defense products with a real estate business segment since March 2008, and serving as the Chairman of the Board from March 2013 to June 2016 and as Executive Chairman since June 2016.
-Mr. Lichtenstein has served as a director of Steel Excel Inc. ("Steel Excel"), a wholly-owned subsidiary of Steel Holdings which was previously NASDAQ-listed, since October 2010 and Chairman of the Board since May 2011.
-Mr. Lichtenstein served as a director of SL Industries, Inc. ("SLI"), a company that designs, manufactures and markets power electronics, motion control, power protection, power quality electromagnetic and specialized communication equipment, from March 2010 until it was acquired by HNH in June 2016.
-SLI was listed on the New York Stock Exchange until its acquisi
+Mr. Lichtenstein has been associated with Steel Holdings, which was previously NASDAQ-listed, since July 2005.
+Mr. Lichtenstein has served as a director of Aerojet Rocketdyne Holdings, Inc. ("Aerojet"), a manufacturer of aerospace and defense products with a real estate business segment since March 2008, and serving as the Chairman of the Board for Steel Excel Inc. ("Steel Excel"), a wholly-owned subsidiary of Steel Holdings which was previously NASDAQ-listed, since October 2010 and Chairman of the Board Steel Inc. ("Steel Excel"), a wholly-owned subsidiary of Steel Holdings which was previously NASDAQ-listed, since October 2010 and Chairman of the Board since May 2011.
+Mr. Lichtenstein served as a director of Steel Excel Inc. ("Steel Excel"), a wholly-owned subsidiary of Steel Holdings which was previously NASDAQ-listed, since October 2010 and Chairman of the Board since May 2011.
+Mr. Lichtenstein served as a director of Steel Excel Inc. ("Steel Excel"), a wholly-owned subsidiary of Steel Holdings which was previously NASDAQ-listed, since October 2010 and Chairman of the Board since May 2011.
+Mr. Lichtenstein served as a director of St Industries

 Glen M. Kassan.
 Mr. Kassan has served as a Director of the Company since March 2013 and as its Vice Chairman since May 2014.
 He served as the Company's Chief Administrative Officer from May 2014 until January 2015.
 Mr. Kassan served as a director of HNH from July 2005 until May 2015 and as the Company's Vice Chairman of the Board since October 2005 until May 2015.
 He served as HNH's Chief Executive Officer from October 2005 until December 2012.
-He has been associated with Steel Partners LLC ("Partners LLC") and its affiliates since August 1999.
+He has been associated with Steel Partners LLC ("Partners LLC") and its affiliates since August 1999, and is currently an employee of Steel Services, Ltd. ("Steel Services").
 He served as the Vice President, Chief Financial Officer and Secretary of a predecessor entity of Steel Holdings from June 2000 to April 2007.
 He served as a director of SL Industries from January 2002, and its Chairman of the Board from May 2008, until SL Industries was acquired by HNH in June 2016.
 He previously served as SL Industries' Vice Chairman of the Board from August 2005 to May 2008, its President from February 2002 to August 2005, its interim Chief Executive Officer from June 14, 2010 to June 29, 2010 and its interim Chief Financial Officer from June 14, 2010 to August 30, 2010.
 We believe Mr. Kassan is qualified to serve as a director due to his years of experience and record of success in leadership positions in industrial and other public companies having attributes similar to the Company as well as the expertise he possesses in capital markets and corporate finance.